 Belinda Sutton’s 1783 petition is striking to modern readers for the searing moral clarity of its rhetoric—and for the fact that Belinda actually succeeded in making her case.
 In its original context, though, the power of the rhetoric might not have had much to do with Belinda’s ability to extract the promise of a pension from the legislators.
 The genius of Belinda’s petition is that it simultaneously made a savvy case drawing on the prevailing laws and practices of her eighteenth-century world and spoke truth to the power that ruled it.

 Sources: in addition to the sources linked in this essay, this essay quotes from the Massachusetts Archives Collection, Volume 231: Revolution Resolves, 1781, p.
 115 (re abandoned Loyalist estates) and from the 1780 petition of Paul Cuffee and other residents of Dartmouth, Mass., reprinted in Herbert Aptheker, A Documentary History of the Negro People of the United States (1967), pp. 14-16.

-Margot Minardi is an Assistant Professor of History and Humanities at Reed College in Oregon, where she teaches courses in colonial and Revolutionary American history, early African American history, and social reform.
+Margot Minardi is an Associate Professor of History and Humanities at Reed College in Oregon, where she teaches courses in colonial and Revolutionary American history, early African American history, and social reform.
 She is the author of Making Slavery History: Abolitionism and the Politics of Memory in Massachusetts, published in 2010, and is a member of the Royall House and Slave Quarters’ Academic Advisory Council.